 - Research Skills

 We will be using Words Their Way for our word study program this year.
-Words Their Way is a developmental approach to phonics, vocabulary, and spelling instruction.
+Words Their Way is an online developmental approach to phonics, vocabulary, and spelling instruction.

 - •Differentiated based on individual spelling inventories.